-3.8 There is the potential for a small number of breeding birds associated with open fields and farmland to be present, in addition, the hedgerows and mature trees (and potentially the buildings) within the site are likely to support birds associated with these habitats.
+3.8 There is the potential for a small numbers of breeding birds associated with open fields and farmland to be present.
+In addition, the hedgerows and mature trees (and potentially the building) within the site are likely to support birds associated with these habitats.